Purpose

 What is the CYFS Research Network?

 The CYFS Research Network is a dynamic tool designed to foster connections among University of Nebraska researchers in the social, behavioral and educational sciences — and to share their life-changing work.
-The network includes nearly 100 research affiliates with expertise in various disciplines who conduct research in partnership with CYFS.
+The network includes more than 100 research affiliates with expertise in various disciplines who conduct research in partnership with CYFS.

 What are CYFS Core Facilities?